pchev/skychart/skychart/readme.txt

       series96/series96.lpk

 You can now open the main project files skychart\cdc.lpi and compile.
-To run in debug adjust Run-RunParameters-Worjing Directory to your CDC directory.
+To run in debug adjust Run-Run Parameters-Working Directory to your CDC directory.
 To reduce the executable size for production use strip and upx.

 Naming convention for the program source.